objektwerks/python/README.md

 MyPy
 ----
->Type check all source files.
+>To type check all source files:
 1. mypy ./src

 Run